-Unicorn Startups: AI and SpaceTech Post Record-Breaking Valuations in 2026
+Unicorn Startups: AI and HealthTech Post Record-Breaking Valuations in 2026

 The term ‘unicorn’ was introduced in 2013 by venture capitalist Aileen Lee to describe privately held startups valued at over $1 billion, companies so uncommon they seemed almost mythical.
 At the time, there were only a few dozen worldwide, making the label a true badge of exceptional success.
 A little more than a decade later, the landscape looks very different.
 Fueled by an unprecedented surge in venture capital and rapid growth in the global tech ecosystem, the number of unicorns has ballooned into the thousands.

-As of March 2026, a total of 1,705 startup companies have reached valuations of US$1 billion or more, earning unicorn status.
+As of June 2026, there are currently 1,776 startup companies with a valuation of US$1 billion or more, the so-called unicorns.
 This prompted the team at BestBrokers to analyse the latest data from Crunchbase, TechCrunch, and PitchBook to identify which industries are producing the most new unicorns, which regions have the most billion-dollar private startups, and which private companies are attracting the most investor attention in today’s volatile market.

-Unicorn startups around the globe are heavily concentrated in a handful of countries, with the United States in the lead, as the country is home to 881 privately held companies valued at over $1 billion, more than half of the world’s 1,705 total unicorns.
-The U.S. also hosts many of the most valuable private startups globally, including SpaceX, the world’s most valuable unicorn with a valuation of $1.25 trillion, as well as OpenAI ($840B), Anthropic ($380B), Stripe ($159B), Databricks ($134B), and Waymo ($126B).
+Unicorn startups around the globe are heavily concentrated in a handful of countries, with the United States in the lead, as the country is home to 913 privately held companies valued at over $1 billion, nearly half of the world’s 1,776 total unicorns.
+The U.S. also hosts many of the most valuable private startups globally, including Anthropic, now the world’s most valuable unicorn with a valuation of $965 billion after the previous champion, SpaceX (1.25 trillion) became a public company.
+Other high-profile American unicorns valued at the hundreds of billions include OpenAI ($852B), Stripe ($159B), Databricks ($134B), and Waymo ($126B).
 The country’s dominance reflects its deep venture capital ecosystem, world-leading research universities, and major technology hubs such as Silicon Valley that consistently produce high-growth startups.

 Unicorns in 2026: Breakdwon by Country

-In Asia, China ranks second with 287 unicorn companies, driven largely by its massive domestic market and strong technology sector.
-Among its most valuable private startups are ByteDance, the parent company of short-form video app TikTok, and its Chinese counterpart, Douyin, valued at $480B, and fintech giant and Alibaba affiliate Ant Group, worth about $150B.
-India has emerged as another major unicorn hub with 85 companies, supported by rapid digital adoption and a huge consumer base.
-Two of its biggest startups include Reliance Retail ($101B) and Reliance Jio ($58B), both part of the broader digital expansion of the Indian economy.
-Another Asian nation with a dense concentration of unicorn startups is Singapore, home of global E-commerce platform Shein, placing 10th worldwide with 22 unicorn startups.
+India has emerged as another major unicorn hub with 87 companies, supported by rapid digital adoption and a huge consumer base.
+Two of its biggest startups include Reliance Jio ($180B) and Reliance Retail ($101B), both part of the broader digital expansion of the Indian economy.
+Another Asian nation with a dense concentration of unicorn startups is Singapore, home to the global E-commerce platform Shein, which ranks 8th worldwide with 23 unicorn startups.

 The world's most valuable unicorns in 2026

 Artificial intelligence companies account for the largest share of startups that reached a $1 billion valuation in 2026.
-Of the 39 companies that achieved unicorn status this year, 9 operate in the AI sector, representing 23.1% of the total.
+Of the 120 companies that achieved unicorn status this year, 28 startups (23.3%) operate in the AI sector, meaning that nearly every 1 in 4 newly minted unicorns in 2026 is an AI company.
 These businesses focus on building AI infrastructure and specialised tools built on large language models, reflecting how deeply artificial intelligence has become integrated into the broader technology ecosystem.

 New unicorns in 2026 - breakdown by industry